More Traffic on Hubpages

 Facebook: Make Friends on Facebook, then let your friends know about your hubs, become an expert in a niche and then join groups in which to share your Hubpages.
 Don't just post articles, but interact with others.
 Build relationships and help others whenever you can.
 Remember to make friends, not enemies.

-Twitter: Follow as many people as possible on twitter.
-Build twitter following by using a free app such as Tweepi.
+Twitter: Follow as many people as possible on Twitter who have an interest in topics that you write about.
 Post articles to display throughout the day using an app such as social oomph.
 Throughout the day, tweet and retweet and use hashtags in order to build relationships.

 Pinterest: Pin your article photos to your boards and connect with others who have similar photos on their boards.